Eyevinn/autovmaf/README.md

 ```

 This will run transcode and vmaf analysis for CRF values 22,26,30, and 34.
 Variables are used in the ffmpeg options
 by insterting `%VARIABLENAME%`.
-This string will then be subtituted with a value from the list of values from
+This string will then be substituted with a value from the list of values from
 `pipelineVariables.VARIABLENAME`.
 Note that when running CRF encode or other non-ABR mode, `skipDefaultOptions` must
 be set to avoid injecting bitrate options to ffmpeg.
 Also note that the cli needs to be run with the `--probe-bitrate`
 option to get the correct bitrate from the transcoded files.